 General legal conditions

 In order to be able to make publications accessible and available for use in accordance with the Open Access principle, publication licences which are as open as possible are required.
 These are referred to as open content licences.
 They regulate Open Access rights and stipulate what users may do with the documents in question beyond reading them free of charge.
 Rights holders can use such a licence to determine which rights of exploitation they wish to accord to users.
 They may grant rights of subsequent and further use, reproduction and dissemination or the right to change documents.
-The most familiar open content licences, also used at BIBB, are the so-called Creative Commons Licences.
+The most familiar open content licences, also used at BIBB, are what are called Creative Commons Licences.
 If publications are to be made accessible via green open access, i.e. as secondary publications, prior investigation needs to be made as to whether the respective publisher has been accorded exclusive right of exploitation as the rights holder.

 Open Access at BIBB

 BIBB has set itself the goal of supporting the use of the Open Access principle for the dissemination of vocational education and training research results free of charge and without restrictions.
 For this reason, BIBB formally adopted an Open Access Policy in March 2011.
 On 1 May 2014, it also signed up to the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities.
 BIBB also supports the Open Access 2020 Initiative launched by the Max Planck Society with the aim of encouraging a majority of the academic research journals which are currently available via subscription to switch to an Open Access publication policy.
+In May 2020, moreover, BIBB signed the mission statement of the ENABLE! community.
+The objective of ENABLE! is to advance the Open Access transformation in the humanities and social sciences in a community-based and discipline-oriented manner.